 In this model, users at your company have a single site URL for all Jira projects, Confluence spaces, and the rest of the products associated with the site.
 As an admin, you have a single set of configuration settings for each product.

 As your company grows, your product instances can grow with it.
-You can give up to 10,000 users access to each instance of Jira Software, Jira Core, and Confluence and up to 5,000 agents access to each instance of Jira Service Management.
+You can give up to 10,000 users access to each instance of Jira Software, Jira Work Management, and Confluence and up to 5,000 agents access to each instance of Jira Service Management.

 Multiple instances offer the flexibility to support more complex scenarios at your company.
 This way you can manage your organization efficiently as the number of users and products grow.
 At the same time, individual teams can manage their own instances, giving them the opportunity to work more effectively.